Dyken Pond Center’s

 You’ve Registered for Camp.
 Now What?
 Please download these four information files.
-Return the Health Information Form and the Authorization Form and your child’s immunization records to us as soon as possible but no later than JUNE 30th.
+Return the Health Information Form, the Authorization Form and your child’s immunization records to us as soon as possible but no later than JUNE 30th.
 Return by email to: email@example.com or print and mail to: Dyken Pond Center, 475 Dyken Pond Road, Cropseyville, New York 12052.

 If you prefer to have forms mailed to you, please let us know!